jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 If you are using Windows

         Server 1: EAP7_HOME_1\bin\standalone.bat --server-config=standalone-ha.xml
         Server 2: EAP7_HOME_2\bin\standalone.bat --server-config=standalone-ha.xml -Djboss.socket.binding.port-offset=100

-_Note: If you want to test with more than two servers, you can start additional servers by specifying a unique node name and unique port offset for each one._
+_Note: If you want to test with more than two servers, you can start additional servers by specifying a unique port offset for each one._

 Build and Deploy the Quickstart
 -------------------------